-- employee related costs, including salaries, benefits and stock-based compensation expenses for employees engaged in scientific research and development functions;
+- third-party contract costs relating to research, formulation, manufacturing, non-clinical studies, and clinical trial activities; - employee related costs, including salaries, benefits and stock-based compensation expenses for employees engaged in scientific research and development functions; - external costs of outside consultants and vendors; - payments made under our third-party licensing agreements; - sponsored research agreements; - laboratory consumables; and - allocated facility-related costs.

-- third-party contract costs relating to research, formulation, manufacturing, nonclinical studies and clinical trial activities;

-- external costs of outside consultants;

-- payments made under our third-party licensing agreements;

-- sponsored research agreements;

-- laboratory consumables; and

-- allocated facility-related costs.

-Research and development costs are expensed as incurred.
-Costs for certain activities, such as manufacturing, nonclinical studies and clinical trials are generally recognized based on the evaluation of the progress of completion of specific tasks using information and data provided by our vendors and collaborators.
+Costs for certain activities, such as manufacturing, non-clinical studies and clinical trials are generally recognized based on the evaluation of the progress of completion of specific tasks using information and data provided by our vendors and collaborators.
 Research and development activities are central to our business.
 We expect to increase our investment in research and development in order to advance CTI-1601 through additional clinical trials.
-As a result, we expect that our research and development expenses will increase in the foreseeable future as we pursue clinical development of CTI-1601 or any other product candidates we develop.
+As a result, we expect that our research and development expenses will increase in the foreseeable future as we pursue clinical development of CTI-1601 and/or any other product candidates we develop.

 At this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the development of CTI-1601 or any other product candidates we develop.
 We are also unable to predict when, if ever, material net cash inflows will commence from sales of our product candidates.
-The duration, costs, and timing of clinical trials and development of CTI-1601 or any other product candidates we develop.
+The duration, costs, and timing of clinical trials and development of CTI-1601 or any other product candidates we develop will depend on a variety of factors, including:

-- the scope, rate of progress and expense of clinical trials and other research and development activities, including the ongoing impact of COVID-19 on these activities; - clinical trial results; - uncertainties in clinical trial enrollment rate or design; - significant and changing government regulation; - the timing and receipt of any regulatory approvals; - the FDA's or other regulatory authority's influence on clinical trial design;
+- the scope, rate of progress and expense of clinical trials and other research and development activities, including the ongoing impact of COVID-19 on these activities; - clinical trial results; - uncertainties in clinical trial enrollment rate or design; - significant and changing government regulation; - the timing and receipt of any regulatory approvals; - the influence of the FDA's or other regulatory authority's on our clinical trial design and timing;

-- establishing manufacturing capabilities or making arrangements with third-party manufacturers and risk involved with development of manufacturing processes, FDA pre-approval inspection practices and successful completion of manufacturing batches for clinical development and other regulatory purposes; - obtain and maintain patent and trade secret protection and regulatory exclusivity for our product candidates; and - our ability to retain key research and development personnel.
+- establishing manufacturing capabilities or making arrangements with third-party manufacturers and risk involved with development of manufacturing processes, FDA pre-approval inspection practices and successful completion of manufacturing batches for clinical development and other regulatory purposes; - the impact of the on-going COVID-19 pandemic including the mutations of the original virus that may prove more contagious and deadly; - our ability to obtain and maintain patent and trade secret protection and regulatory exclusivity for our product candidates; and - our ability to retain key research and development personnel.